10 Books to Read This Year (for Grace, Growth & Healthy Boundaries)

 8. To Know Him – Dr. Henry Cloud (currently reading)

-I just started this 90-day devotional and am getting so much out of it already.
+I just started this 90-day devotional, To Know Him, and am getting so much out of it already.
 I have a feeling I’ll read this more than once over the next 12 months.

 9. Boundaries in Marriage – Dr. Henry Cloud (re-read)